undecaf/typo3-dev/README.md

 The TYPO3 container can be combined with a database container such as [MySQL or PostgreSQL](#using-mariadb-or-postgresql) but also can be run independently due to the built-in SQLite database.
-Setting up and managing these scenarios is simplified by a shell script.
+Setting up and managing these scenarios is simplified by a shell script for Linux and macOS.

 You can use your favorite IDE on the host to
 [develop for TYPO3](#developing-for-typo3) in the container,